pekkaklarck/AutomationSTAR2025/Tutorial/README.md

 ## Examples

-- [basics.py](basics.py) and [basics.robot](basics.robot) cover the basics
+- [Basics.py](Basics.py) and [basics.robot](basics.robot) cover the basics
   of the library API.
 That includes creating a library as a module, creating a keyword as a function, handling arguments, logging, returning values, argument conversion and reporting status.

 - [CalculatorLibrary.py](CalculatorLibrary.py) and [calculator.robot](calculator.robot) demonstrate using a class based library with internal state.
 They use [calculator.py](calculator.py) as the system under test.

-- [Dynamic.py](Dynamic.py)and [dynamic.robot](dynamic.robot) give a very quick introduction to the dynamic library API.
+- [Dynamic.py](Dynamic.py) and [dynamic.robot](dynamic.robot) give a very quick introduction to the dynamic library API.
 This API is used, for example, by the [Remote library API](https://github.com/robotframework/RemoteInterface) and [PythonLibCore](https://github.com/robotframework/PythonLibCore) that in turn is used by [SeleniumLibrary](https://github.com/robotframework/SeleniumLibrary) and several other bigger libraries.

 - Libdoc usage can be tested, for example, by running `libdoc Basics.py Basics.html`.